webdew-logo-new_v2-1

 • Make sure that all the social media icons work when clicked and redirect to the right social media account.

 • Check if the form fields accept the right input format or any value.
-For instance, the email field should only accept the correct email format, and when you can enter the wrong email format, you should get a message to enter the correct email.
-Same with the case with the rest of the form fields.
+For instance, the email field should only accept the correct email format, and when you enter the wrong email format, you should get a message to enter the correct email.
+The same is the case with the rest of the form fields.

 • Testing with different screen resolutions is undoubtedly necessary, given how most users often use mobile phones or tablets over desktops.
 Therefore, make sure to test your website for different screen resolutions to see if everything is being displayed correctly or not.
 This is where website responsiveness comes into play.